GoogleChrome/web.dev/src/site/content/en/blog/live-wrap-up/index.md

 of helping developers with tools and guidance to keep the web stable, powerful, and accessible.

-If you missed some of the live stream, all of the [sessions are recorded](/live) and available for you to watch at your leisure.
+If you missed some of the live stream, all of the [sessions are recorded](/live) and available for you to watch on YouTube.
-And check out our upcoming [regional events](/live/#regional-events) all around the world.
-These events are organized by Google Developer Groups and will provide deep-dive sessions on the topics that were covered during web.dev LIVE.
+We've also got upcoming [regional events](/live/#regional-events) all around the world which are organized by Google Developer Groups and will provide deep-dive sessions on topics related to what we covered during web.dev LIVE.

 Let's dive into some of the news and updates that were shared over the three days.